Skip to content

-The experienced 10-member faculty in the Division of Pediatric Cardiovascular Anesthesiology is dedicated to the clinical care, education and research related to patients with congenital heart disease and critical pulmonary hypertension.
+The experienced 10-member faculty in the Division of Pediatric Cardiac Anesthesia is dedicated to the clinical care, education and research related to patients with congenital heart disease and critical pulmonary hypertension.
 The unique complexity and acuity of our patient population exposes the advanced fellow to an unmatched training opportunity.

 During the 2016-2017 academic year, we performed 3,000 anesthetics, including 625 operations with cardiopulmonary bypass, 16 heart transplants, nine lung transplants, among other advanced procedures.
 We care for one of the largest populations of children with single ventricle physiology nationwide, providing trainees with an unmatched learning opportunities.

 A major component of the Pediatric Cardiac Anesthesia Fellowship is geared toward supervised clinical care of cardiac surgical patients of increasing complexity and progression to independent practice.